- What Do We Do?

-You walk past your employees’ work space, coffee in hand like you do every morning.
+You walk past your employees’ workspace, coffee in hand, like you do every morning.
 Seeing a few empty chairs isn’t uncommon in the morning, but you still check your phone to confirm the time.
 If it were possible to shake your head in disappointment without anyone seeing, you would.
 That minor annoyance leaves your mind as fast as it came when you recall the busy schedule ahead and the stress that is to follow.

-Before you realize it, you’re hungry and it’s time for lunch.
-Passing the crew on your way to the break room, you catch words that jump out of from the haze of conversation.
+Before you realize it, you’re hungry, and it’s time for lunch.
+Passing the crew on your way to the break room, you catch words that jump out of the haze of conversation.
 “They really messed up with that.
 I’m glad I wasn’t working on that project,” you overhear.
 Normally that statement wouldn’t linger, but today of all days, with everything on your plate not named lunch, it chimes repeatedly in your head.

 As a manager, you understand that everyone is responsible for the product at the end of the day.
 You know this because you can see things from a higher vantage point.
 Your focus is the bigger picture.
-Just because one person fails or succeeds, doesn’t necessarily mean the organization has failed or succeeded.
-This “them and not me” mentality is an issue that falls under the broader topic of work culture.
+Just because one person fails or succeeds doesn’t necessarily mean the organization has failed or succeeded.
+This “them and not me” mentality is an issue that falls under the broader topic of workplace culture.

 We as leaders know that it’s our job to set the attitude of the work environment.
 But changing the way someone feels and thinks can be nearly impossible.
 Consequently, it would be easy to think that everyone should be self-motivated, but that’s entirely the wrong mentality to have as a leader.